thedarredondo/data-science-fundamentals/README.md

 The second one, about the integrals, is more interesting.
 It used to be a problem before computers and certain algorithms (Markov Chain Monte Carlo mostly) were invented and refined.
 With librairies like pymc or similar, we can consistently wiggle our way past the integral computations.
-There's a lot fo depth here, but the point is we have tools that are just as reliable as those tables of z scores you'll find on the AP stats exam.
+There's a lot of depth here, but the point is we have tools that are just as reliable as those tables of z scores you'll find on the AP stats exam.

-Oh here's a benefit I forgot to mention: its cleaner to derive bayesian statistics from the probablity axioms than other frameworks.
+Oh, here's a benefit I forgot to mention: its cleaner to derive bayesian statistics from the probablity axioms than other frameworks.
 I'd say its more natural.

 ## Textbook(s) Used